obokhove/wetropolis20162020/README.md

 # The story of Wetropolis' flood demonstrator

 **_Mathematical/numerical design_**.
-While compilating the design files, we searched through our email.
-A chronological account nicely shows how the Wetropolis idea gradually grew to a definite design in a series of communications with Wout Zweers and visits to Wowlab as well as to two or three presentations:
+While compilating the design files, we searched through our emails.
+A chronological account shows how the Wetropolis idea gradually grew to a definite design in a series of communications with Wout Zweers and visits to Wowlab as well as to two or three presentations:
-- one "Managing Risk in an Age of Extremes" at the Science of Flood workshop on May 8th 2016 in Hebden Bridge --see the file hebdenbrigde2016 -copy.pdf Notice the first design sketch (```1stsket```) on page 18 and that the final design became quite different.
+- The presentation "Managing Risk in an Age of Extremes" at the Science of Flood workshop on May 8th 2016 in Hebden Bridge --see the file hebdenbrigde2016 -copy.pdf Please notice the first design sketch (```1stsket```) on page 18 and that the final design became quite different.
 ![1stsket](figs/floodingmodel07052016.pdf)
-- an email exchange with Dr Colin Cotter in which I promised a presentation and send him an abstract on 08-05-2015, before I had done any mathematical calculations.
-Talk about managing risk in the age of extremes!
+- The presentation "On the Science of Floods: Rainfall, Flooding, and Flood Control revisited in the Design of a Table-Top Model" with the abstract developed in an email exchange with Dr Colin Cotter in which I promised a presentation and send him an abstract on 08-05-2015, before I had done any mathematical calculations.
+Talking about managing risk in the age of extremes!
+**_Presentation at Imperial College_**
 "Sun 5/8/2016, 9:09 PM
 Hi Colin, Would the following work for the June 1st seminar for MPE?
 (The abstract is a) Bit "experimental/preliminary" but I think I have enough for a good overview and discussion.
 Besides it coincides with the writing of the outline.
 Let me know your comments before I send it in, please. -Onno

-On the Science of Floods: Rainfall, Flooding, and Flood Control revisited in the Design of a Table-Top Model By Onno Bokhove School of Mathematics University of Leeds
+Title: On the Science of Floods: Rainfall, Flooding, and Flood Control revisited in the Design of a Table-Top Model By Onno Bokhove, School of Mathematics, University of Leeds

-In a recent public event in Hebden Bridge, a town in Yorkshire that has seen a lot of sustained and flash floods over the last decade, I addressed the following questions:
+Abstract: In a recent public event in Hebden Bridge, a town in Yorkshire that has seen a lot of sustained and flash floods over the last decade, I addressed the following questions:
 - Is it going to rain more in the future?
 - Can we define extreme precipitation and flooding events?
 - How (well) can we predict heavy precipitation and floods?
 - How (well) can we mitigate and control flooding?

-**_Abstract presentation at Imperial College_** "I will elucidate the answers to the above questions and use them in the design and modelling of an interactive, conceptual table-top demonstration and experiment on rainfall, flooding as well as flood mitigation and control.
+I will elucidate the answers to the above questions and use them in the design and modelling of an interactive, conceptual table-top demonstration and experiment on rainfall, flooding as well as flood mitigation and control.
 The design will serve two purposes: as public demonstration of the concepts of flooding and as a simplified test environment for mathematical models of flooding with rainfall, hydraulics, hydrology, data assimilation and flood control.
 For the test environment, I will identify the mathematical elements involved to model "random" rain supply, channel/river flow, the hydrology of "Hele-Shaw valleys" (illustrating the effects porous moors, fast run-off from tarmac, and the function of reservoirs), flow in bypass canals, and control features such as weirs and sluice gates as well as data assimilation using a few measurement points.
 Obviously, this is work in progress."

 - **_Mathematical/numerical design_**.
 Email Wout on 30-05-2106: *Maak ook maar zo’n model voor Twente.
 Er viel hier net 20 mm in 15 minuten.
 Zelfs de straat stond blank, ondanks de hoge ligging en vlak voor de keukendeur was het 5 cm diep water.
 En er komen nog een paar buien aan, wow!*
 Please also make such a mathematical and numerical model for (rivers in) Twente.
-Rainfall here a gew minutes ago accumulated to 20mm in 15min.
+Rainfall here a few minutes ago accumulated to 20mm in 15min.
 The street was flooded, despite its higher situation and in front of the kicthen door the water was 5cm deep.
 More rain is expected.
 Wow!

 - **_Predesign_**.
 Email Wout 31-05-2016: *ik heb al materiaal gekocht. slang, klep, dik schuim, iets om detector mee te maken.* Materials have been bought: tube, valve, thick polystyrene foam and something to amake a detector.
 I have bought some material, in advance of your visit: tubing, a valve, thick foam, something to construct a waterlevel detector.
 Email Wout 04-06-2016: *Plaatje freesmodel*.
 The first design was on one foam plated with a DDR-style city.
 We routed it but it was abandoned since the channel and residence time was too short.
 See file (```Figovers''') overstromingsmodel-rendering-03.JPG
 ![Figovers](overstromingsmodel-rendering-03.JPG) A simple water level indicator and pump controller using arduino and a relay: https://youtu.be/JJllc2UXyt8